rdaum/moor/README.md

 some additional features.
 This will include a web-based client.
 To get there the following is still required

 - Robustness and stability work.
-- ....
-In particular around the custom in-memory database.
-This needs a lot of testing both in correctness and performance
 - Correctness testing using tools like Jepsen and Stateright to prove out the transactional model & scheduler
 - Performance testing to ensure that the system can handle a large number of users and objects.
-- Support for persistent tasks
+- Documentation, including a user manual, a developer manual, and a system administrator manual.
 - And maybe outbound network connections, but that's a _maybe_.

 The intent is to get to a 1.0 release after these are done.
 This 1.0 release will be fully compatible with existing